강의

 1. Addresses the most frequently encountered problems in real-world practice

-A developer's work always begins with receiving a 'request'.
+A developer's work always starts with receiving a 'request'.
 However, most requests are vague and ambiguous.
-If you can't transform this into a precise problem, the planning goes awry, development spins its wheels, and schedules fall behind.
+If you can't turn this into a precise problem, the planning goes awry, development goes in circles, and schedules get delayed.

 Example: "Please make the button a bit bigger" →→ Why?
 For whom?
 What's the problem?

-2. This is the ability that new hires and junior developers lack the most
+2. It's the ability that new hires and junior developers lack the most

-For new developers or juniors, the most difficult part is not simple implementation, but the ability to determine 'what should be implemented'.
+The most difficult part for new developers or juniors is not simple implementation, but the ability to determine 'what should be implemented'.
 This course addresses exactly that point.

 3. Directly leads to improved collaboration skills

-Requirements analysis, code reviews, communication, discussions with PMs… all of these flow smoothly when you define problems well.
+Requirements analysis, code reviews, communication, discussions with PMs… all of these require good problem definition for smooth flow.
 This course trains you in the thinking method of listening and extracting the essence.

 4. Provides realistic practical frameworks and tools